 We estimate that capital expenditures for the uses listed above will total approximately \$65-70 million for 2019.
 In addition, we are also in the planning phase for a new manufacturing plant in Mainland China.
-We currently expect that our expenditures for this project will be approximately \$55-60 million over the next 2-3 years, with approximately \$20 million during 2019.
+We currently expect that our expenditures for this project will be approximately \$55-60 million over the next two to three years, with approximately \$20 million during 2019.
+As of September 30, 2019, expenditures were approximately \$10 million for the new manufacturing plant, which is included in the capital expenditures total disclosed above.